YouPenn/RideWave---Carpooling-System-TARUMT---FYP/README.md

 This action should open the user homepage of "RideWave" in your default web browser.

 6. User Login:
-To log in as a user, use the following credentials:
+To log in as a user, use the following credentials or register a new account using your own email address and Student ID:
 User Email: youpenn2003@gmail.com
 or Student ID: 23JMR08036
 User Password: Abc@123456

-Alternatively, you can register a new account using your own email address and Student ID.

 **Not include Admin side yet, I will update in future